xiaoxiaosu0613/FlappybirdSwift/README.md

 # FlappybirdSwift
- a flappybird game writing by swift
+ a flappybird game written in swift